Topsoil Calculator – How Much Top soil Do I Need?

 • Add a waste factor for settling and uneven ground.

-One thing to keep in mind — everything starts with volume.
-That number is what drives your whole order.
+One thing to keep in mind: everything starts with volume.
+That number drives your whole order.
 Get that right and the rest falls into place.

 Accurate input makes a bigger difference than any adjustment you do later.

-Good results is possible with good inputs.
+Good results come from good inputs.
 A small measuring mistake can throw your whole order off.
 Let me walk you through it simply.

 Use a measuring tape or a wheel to get your actual length and width.
-Don’t estimate but measure himself.
-Two minutes of measurement will save you from a wrong order.
+Don’t estimate — measure it yourself.
+Two minutes of measuring will save you from a wrong order.
+If your space is a lawn, the Lawn Topsoil Calculator is built specifically for that shape and use.

 This is where most people go wrong.
 They pick a random number instead of matching the depth to the actual project.
-Here’s a simple table to help you what depth you should plane for your project.
+Here’s a simple table to help you plan the depth for your project:

-The rule is simple — match the depth to your project, not to your guess.
+The rule is simple: match the depth to your project, not to your guess.
+Filling a raised bed from scratch?
+The Raised Bed Topsoil Calculator already has these depths built in.

-Most people skip this step but in fact it is a trick, saves you from running short and then you have to reorder.
+Most people skip this step, but it’s actually a trick that saves you from running short and having to reorder.
 Don’t let that happen to you.

 Adding a waste factor is simple.
-It just means to order a little extra on top of your measurement.
+It just means ordering a little extra on top of your measurement.
 Here’s how much to add depending on your project:

 Because: